Irma Vep: Plot

-The plot mirrors the disorientation felt by director René Vidal during a troubled production of a film-within-a-film.
+In an attempt to revitalise his career, washed-up film director René Vidal resolves to remake Louis Feuillade's silent film serial Les Vampires.
 Maggie Cheung has been cast to play the film's heroine, Irma Vep, a burglar and a spy, who dresses in a tight, black, latex rubber catsuit.
 Irma Vep, it is explained, is an anagram for vampire, but she is not a literal vampire.
-Rather, she is the inspiration for a criminal gang named The Vampires, as in Feuillade's original serial.
+Rather, she is the inspiration for a criminal gang named The Vampires, as in the original serial.

 René, the cast and crew view the film's dailies and he angrily declares the footage terrible and soulless.
 After he storms out, everyone else quickly departs the facility, leaving Maggie stranded.
 She accepts an invitation from the costume designer, Zoé, to a group dinner with other crew members.
 There, Zoé confides to another woman that she is romantically interested in Maggie, which the woman then tells Maggie, embarrassing her.

-After the dinner with the other crew members, Maggie visits René at a hotel in the aftermath of a violent episode with his wife.
+After the dinner with the other crew members, Maggie visits René at a hotel in the aftermath of a violent fight with his wife.
 René admits that he had mainly wanted to make the film because he desired to see her in it.
-Later that evening, Maggie, apparently possessed by her character, dons the catsuit and steals jewelry from a hotel suite while a nude woman argues on the phone with her boyfriend.
-She then throws away the jewelry.
+Later that evening, Maggie, apparently possessed by her character, dons the catsuit and steals jewelry from the hotel suite of a nude American woman, who is arguing on the phone with her boyfriend.
+She then flees to the rooftop and drops the jewelry off the building.

 The next morning, Zoé picks an exhausted Maggie up from her hotel room.
-René is a no-show on the set, and the crew attempt to film without him.
-At the end of the day, imperious film director José Mirano meets Maggie's costar Laure at a bar and tells her René has had a breakdown and that he has been hired to complete the film.
-He firmly contends that a Chinese actress should not be playing Irma Vep, who he sees as an icon within French culture.
+René has gone missing, and the crew attempt to film without him.
+At the end of the day, imperious film director José Mirano meets Maggie's co-star Laure at a bar and tells her that René has had a nervous breakdown and that he has been hired to complete the film.
+He firmly contends that a Chinese actress should not be playing Irma Vep, whom he sees as an icon within French culture.
 José tells her he intends to replace Maggie with Laure.

 Zoé and Maggie take a taxi to a rave, but Maggie declines to go at the last minute and departs in the taxi.
 Zoé, looking disappointed, walks through the crowd at the rave.

-José and the cast and crew gather at the screening facility to view the rushes that René has personally edited.
-Maggie is not there, however, and it is said that she has left for America to work on a film with Ridley Scott.
-The film ends with the rushes, which have been cut into a hallucinatory montage with numerous scratches and other modifications being done to the film itself.
+José and the cast and crew gather at the screening facility to view the dailies that René has personally edited.
+Maggie is not there, however, and it is said that she has left for the United States to work on a film with Ridley Scott.
+The dailies have been cut into a hallucinatory montage with numerous scratches and other modifications being done to the film itself.
 The future of the production is not revealed.